Domain Adaptation-Enhanced Searchlight: Enabling classification of brain states from visual perception to mental imagery: Discussion

 Assessing the effect of DA on predictive ability offers a more complete perspective on the role of imagery versus perception in the brain representation of specific concepts.
 If DA is able to improve classification, it indicates that the initial differences in the distributions corresponding to each stimulus are sufficiently marked to prevent the baseline model from exploiting all the information contained in the data.
 Furthermore, when the model has a goal beyond testing hypotheses about neural activity, predictive improvement may be critical to the applicability of the classifier, for instance in neurofeedback protocols for clinical interventions. \\

-Our results show that RTLC can be beneficial for cross-domain brain decoding when employed in the union of the ROIs under study, and also when integrated into a searchlight procedure.
+Our results show that DA can be beneficial for cross-domain brain decoding when employed in the union of the ROIs under study, and also when integrated into a searchlight procedure.
 These results align with previous work stating that BCIs can be improved by incorporating DA into their training methodology \cite{he2020different,phunruangsakao2022deep}.
 This requires little extra effort, aside from gathering a small sample of data from the target domain.
 In the case of fMRI studies, acquiring this data involves no significant additional cost.
-Importantly, we have shown that naïvely concatenating this data into the training set of a conventional classifier is less effective than using RTLC to incorporate the same information.\\
+Importantly, we have shown that naïvely concatenating this data into the training set of a conventional classifier is less effective than using DA methods to incorporate the same information.\\

+As mentioned above, the best performing DA method for our dataset was RTLC.
 In the analysis across individual ROIs presented in Section \ref{indivrois}, we assess the contribution of the different ROIs to RTLC performance, as well as their informativeness according to the baseline.
 We see that RTLC performs best in the FFG, but is also able to extract information from ROIs that are indirectly related to vision such as the inferior parietal lobe (IPL), the inferior temporal gyrus (ITG), and the middle temporal gyrus (MTG).\\